 - ToMap: takes coordinate of the view and places it on the 2D map

 - toScreen: allows you to indicate a point on the 2D map and place it later in the 3D view

 - hitTest: is used to determine the characteristics that a specific point has within the view

 They also defined that the construction of an 3D map has the same tools as to create an 2d, such as the use of basemaps, layers or layers that are supported as well as for 2D maps (WMS, vectors or CSV).

-They showed multiple examples of how the data is represented, for example, what data the SceneLayers (points) support, and the 3D objects (3D Objects).
+They showed multiple examples of how data is represented, for example, what data is supported by SceneLayers (points), and 3D objects (3D Objects).

-For large cities the representation of objects 3D, is a powerful tool, since you can see, not only the spatial location of the object, but its volume, relationship with the environment, just as you can add intrinsic characteristics of each of the objects.
-The following image shows how they selected a random building in New York City, and all its attributes can be seen.
-Likewise, multiple queries could be prepared according to the structures, such as: where certain structures that have a specific height range or optimum route definition are located
+For large cities, the representation of 3D objects is a powerful tool, since it is possible to see, not only the spatial location of the object, but its volume, relationship with the environment, as well as the intrinsic characteristics of each of them can be added. the objects.
+The following image shows how they randomly selected a building in New York City, and all of its attributes can be seen.
+Likewise, multiple queries could be prepared according to the structures, such as: where certain structures that have a specific height range or definition of optimal routes are located

 Supports the handling of layers like IntegratedMeshLayer, which is a block of information from sensors like drones.
 They do not contain isolated information of each structure like the previous image, but it is a mass of information with 3D attributes.